 All transfer students should develop an education plan with their community college counselor.
 To encourage transfers within Connecticut, the University of Bridgeport is continuing to develop degree-specific transfer articulation agreements and guides with regionally accredited schools to assist transfer students in the development of their education plans.

-Following are the current articulation (transfer) agreements.
-These agreements outline which courses students should take in order to complete an associate degree at their current institution and to transfer into the specific major(s) indicated on the agreement.
+The following are UB’s current articulation (transfer) agreements, which outline the courses students should take in order to complete an Associate Degree at their current institution and to transfer into specific major(s) at UB.

 - Norwalk Community College

 - Middlesex Community College

 - Quinebaug Community College

 Students wishing to plan their Associate Degree programs to ensure meeting prerequisites for upper division courses at UB are encouraged to communicate early with a Transfer Counselor or Academic Advisor at UB to secure specific information about transfer credits and to ensure coursework will transfer.
 Transfer students receive academic credit for most college level courses as long as they receive a grade of C or better in the course.
 A maximum of sixty six (66) credits will be accepted for transfer from a community college.